Hajj and Umrah

 During the 8th - 13th days of the Dhu al-Hijjah (the 12th month of the Islamic calendar), thousands upon thousands take the annual Hajj pilgrimage to Mecca.
 The Hajj is one of the biggest annual pilgrimages in the world, with around 3.7 million pilgrims participating, and culminates in the beautiful and holy lands of the Makkah Province in Saudi Arabia.

 Because the Islamic calendar is 11 days shorter than the Gregorian calendar, the calendar most commonly used in western countries, the date of Hajj is 11 days earlier from year to year in a British diary.
-In 2018, Hajj fell between the 19th and 24th of August.
-In 2019 Hajj will fall between the 9th and 14th of August.
+In 2019, Hajj fell between approximately the 9th-14th August.
+In 2020, Hajj will occur between 28th July and 2nd August.

 Unlike Hajj, Umrah is a pilgrimage to Mecca that can be taken at any date through the year.
 This pilgrimage is highly recommended for those of the Islamic faith, but isn’t compulsory like Hajj.

 - Umrat al-tammatu.
 This is the Umrah taken alongside Hajj